 A former American Airlines mechanic accused of trying to sabotage a commercial airliner entered a plea of not guilty on Friday.

-During an arraignment hearing, Ahmed Alani, 60, was led into a Miami federal court wearing shackles on both his arms and legs.
-Alani’s wife was also present at the hearing.
+On Wednesday, Alani was led into a Miami federal court wearing shackles on his legs and answered the judge’s questions through an interpreter.
+Several of Alani’s relatives, including his wife, were present at the hearing.

-A grand jury indicted Alani on Thursday for willfully attempting to damage, destroy, disable and wreck a civil aircraft, according to the indictment.
-If convicted, he could be sentenced to 20 years in prison.
+Alani was indicted in September for willfully attempting to damage, destroy, disable and wreck a civil aircraft, according to a grand jury indictment.
+The charges carried up to 20 years in prison.

 Alani allegedly tried to damage or disable an aircraft’s air data module (ADM) system, which reports aircraft speed, pitch and other critical data, on July 17.
 The plane was set to fly from Miami to the Bahamas with 150 people on board, but the takeoff was aborted when pilots noticed an error related to the ADM system.